nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Wingman User Guide

-Wingman is a **modal** manager for managing airplanes, pilots, crews, flights, and locations.
+Wingman is a **modal** manager for managing crew, flights, locations, pilots, and planes.
 It seeks to provide a highly efficient way of resource management for airline managers.

 ## Table of Contents